jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/README.md

 NEW BIOS RELEASED 08/09/2024 WITH THIS ADD CHANGELOG

+For motherboards with BIOS versions equal to or older than (05/06/2023) ZX-DU99D4 DU994304:

 4 - REBAR support integraded IN NATIVE WAY/BIOS SETUP MENU (PORT BY ME) NEED A GPU UEFI GOP/REBAR COMPATIBLE

 14 - NUMA enable by default